Summary

 - Children's headwear should provide protection for their ears, as well as their heads.
 Scarves and high collars should protect their neck.

 - Toddlers are great imitators and are more likely to wear their sunglasses or goggles if you lead by example and wear yours.
+If they refuse, hats with a brim can provide some protective shade for the eyes.

 - Eyewear for children should have plastic instead of glass lenses for safety reasons and should meet Australian Standard AS/NZS 1067.